-- We've purchased a number of alternative fuel vehicles, including five 100% electric vehicles and a full fleet of compressed natural gas waste collection trucks.
+- We've purchased a number of low- and zero-emission vehicles, including several 100% electric vehicles and a full fleet of compressed natural gas waste collection trucks.

 The City of Surrey is committed to working collaboratively with international partners to demonstrate and promote leadership on climate action.

-- We are a part of the Compact of Mayors, the world's largest coalition of city leaders addressing climate change by pledging to reduce their greenhouse gas emissions.
+Surrey is part of the Global Covenant of Mayors for Climate and Energy (formerly the Compact of Mayors), the world's largest coalition of city leaders addressing climate change by pledging to reduce their greenhouse gas emissions.

 Clean Energy Technologies

-Review the City of Surrey's earlier planning process for clean energy demonstration projects that promote clean energy technologies.
-These projects explore:
+Review one of the City of Surrey's first corporate sustainability planning processes for clean energy demonstration projects that promote clean energy technologies.
+These included: